 Tired of the same old left-over turkey dishes?
-This Turkey Enchilada-Filled Acorn Squash is definitely a fun, flavourful and delicious way to use up left-over cooked turkey (or chicken).
+This Turkey Enchilada Acorn Squash is definitely a fun, flavourful and delicious way to use up left-over cooked turkey (or chicken).

-We really loved this dish and notwithstanding the cheese topping and my slightly heavy hand with the sour cream :) this is a great vegetable and fibre-rich dish.
+We really loved this Turkey Enchilada Acorn Squash and notwithstanding the cheese topping and my slightly heavy hand with the sour cream :) this is a great vegetable and fibre-rich dish.
 The sauce is my homemade version of enchilada sauce, nice and spicy, combined with corn, black beans and cooked turkey or chicken.

 Aside from the passive roasting time of the squash, the sauce comes together really quickly with canned corn and black beans, so it’s a great meal for a weeknight.

 The enchilada sauce is pleasantly spiced for adult tastes.
 If you are cooking for kids who aren’t spice lovers, you may want to scale it back a bit.

 Make this vegetarian, by skipping the meat and increasing the corn and beans in the sauce.
 Make it vegan by skipping the cheese and sour cream on top or replacing with vegan equivalents.

 As mentioned, this is just as nice with chicken, either left-over cooked chicken or start with a rotisserie chicken.

 If you prefer, you could use a store-bought enchilada sauce and skip the passata and spices.

 The sauce is quite thick.
 If it seems too thick, you can thin with a splash of water or chicken stock.

 - 2 acorn squash, cut in half, with seed and pulp removed